 The length of your hair is also an important variable.
 For people with short hair, their best choices are fedoras, fascinators, and wide-brim hats.

-The answer to the question, “Can you wear a hat to a wedding?” also depends on the ceremony’s schedule.
+Whether you should wear a hat to a wedding also depends on the ceremony’s schedule.
 For daytime events, wearing a hat is acceptable and functional.